Graves Library

 Hosted by: Kennebunkport Public Health Department and Graves Library.
 Please call (207) 967-2778 to register.
 Space is limited.

 We invite you to join us for our “Community Connections” session.
-A member of the KEMS team will be here to talk about the benefits of having a non-profit ambulance service in Kennebunkport.
+Library staff will be here to share Library resources.
 Light refreshments will be provided!

 Following this event, each month will bring a new member of our Town’s government to share updates and essential information.
 For further details about Community Connections, please contact the Library at 967-2778.
 The Library is located at 18 Maine Street, Kennebunkport.